andreasdr/minitscript/README.md

 - set

 Variable identifiers always start with a "$".
 Constants need also be prefixed with a "$" and should be named with uppercase letters like "$PI = 3.14".
-You can manually set variables with the setVariable("$variableName", ...) or constants with setConstant("$CONSTANT", ...).
+You can manually set variables with the setVariable("$variableName", ...) or constants with setConstant("$CONSTANT", ...) method.

 ## 4.1.
 Primitive data types